deanturpin/WebGL/readme.md

 ## WebGL for busy people
 There are lots of good tutorials out there.
-But we're all busy people so WFBP demonstrates a minimal implementation of a WebGL application to quickly get something on the screen without wading through lots of documentation.
+But we're all busy people so WFBP is a minimal implementation of a WebGL application to quickly get something on the screen without wading through lots of documentation.

 ![](grid.png)